I’m going to break down G Suite Pricing in complete detail.

 There is one way to get a small discount as a small business.

 Today, G Suite no longer has an annual plan for US customers.
-They used to but got rid of it.
+They used to have one but got rid of it.
 If you sign up from the G Suite website, you’re stuck with the monthly billing.

 However, some web hosts do still offer the annual plan and give a small discount with it.
 For example, you can get 2 months free on G Suite if you sign up for G Suite through Bluehost:

 Before you sign up for G Suite directly on Google’s website, it’s worth checking your web host to see if they offer a small discount.
-I’d only worry about this if cash is tight though.
+I’d only worry about this if cash is tight.
 In most cases, it’s not worth the extra complication.
 If it was me, I’d sign my team up for G Suite, forget the discount, and be done with it.

 How does G Suite define a user?